 Legal Opportunities with the JAG Corps (PDF)

 Power Point Presentation from a Spring 2010 presentation featuring judge advocates from the Army, Air Force, Navy and Coast Guard.
-For more information on JAG careers, please contact Eric Stern in the CDO.
+For more information on JAG careers, please contact Alex Lee in the CDO.

 - Written testimonials from Army JAG Corps Summer Interns and Video testimonials from Army JAG Corps Attorneys.